Birding Cruise Antarctica: Falklands, South Georgia, and the Antarctic Peninsula

 Day 4: Discovering Stanley

 We spend the day exploring the Falklands’ capital, Stanley.
 Birding is generally good nearby to town where we might get views of King and Gentoo Penguins, Imperial Shag, Upland Goose, Dolphin Gull and Falkland Steamer Duck with a decent selection of passerines available too including White-bridled Finch, Austral Thrush and the striking Long-tailed Meadowlark.
 This is the ideal opportunity for you to experience the island’s culture, which is a perfect blend of old British charm and South American style.
 It is difficult to miss the long-ago-stranded shipping vessels that dot the coastline.
-There are several local and cultural attractions to visit in Stanley, including the museum and church (admission fees at your own expense), and you may spend some time visiting the area by themselves.
+There are several local and cultural attractions to visit in Stanley, including the museum and church (admission fees at your own expense), and you may spend some time visiting the area by yourself.

 Days 5 – 6: En route to South Georgia

 The next two days will be spent en route to breathtaking South Georgia.
 Sailing across the Antarctic Convergence and entering the much cooler Antarctic waters, you can now expect significantly cooler temperatures.
 As we head toward the Antarctic Convergence, we should start to see several kinds of fabulous birds such as petrels, skuas, albatrosses, prions, and shearwaters.

 Southern Elephant Seals occur in large numbers on South Georgia.